What Are Tarot Cards?

 So how to proceed if one wishes to fathom the mysteries of the Tarot?
 Just as with any other craft or art, take the tools of the trade and practice with them until they become second nature.

-Or by January 2022 you may sign up for VcToria’s ‘Learn To Read the Tarot Cards’ course.
+In January 2023 you may sign up for VcToria’s ‘Learn To Read the Tarot Cards’ course.
+2022 started already and they are only offered once a year.
 This will enable you to learn properly.

 This will be a month-to-month course with an hour of personal ‘live’ conversation at the end.